 About the Journal

-The JWD is a primary tool used by the WDA in accomplishing its mission, to “acquire, disseminate, and apply knowledge of the health and diseases of wild animals in relation to their biology, conservation, and interactions with humans and domestic animals."
+The JWD is a primary tool used by the WDA in accomplishing its mission, to “promote healthy wildlife and ecosystems, biodiversity conservation, and environmentally sustainable solutions to One Health Challenges."

 Photo credit: Pat Page.
 Bubo virginianus (great horned owl)

 This journal is available as part of the BioOne Collection.

 BioOne Complete is a database of 218 subscribed and open-access titles covering the biological, ecological, and environmental sciences.

 JWD is available for free in 135 countries

 WDA now allows authors to have their papers available via open access.
 See information here.

 Congratulations to Arícia Duarte-Benvenuto, a PhD Student at the Laboratory of Wildlife Comparative Pathology, University of São Paulo, Brazil as a winner of the 2022 BioOne Ambassador Awards.